 Musical Pittsburgh: 1758-1908: The Music Department’s index covers all of the music-related entries in a lengthy essay on the history of music in Pittsburgh up to 1908.
-It is from the volume: Sesqui-Centennial and Historical Souvenir of the Greater Pittsburgh, edited and compiled by Henry Brownfield Scott.
+It is from the volume: “Sesqui-Centennial and Historical Souvenir of the Greater Pittsburgh,” edited and compiled by Henry Brownfield Scott.

-Who’s Who in Pittsburgh Music – by Ralph Lewando: Ralph Lewando, music critic for the Pittsburgh Press from 1930 to 1957, wrote a weekly column “Who’s Who in Pittsburgh Music Circles” from 1941 to 1954.
-The Library owns five scrapbooks containing those columns, each with a photograph of the musician featured along with a short piece on his or her contribution to the musical life of the city.
-The scrapbooks are organized in order by date.
+Who’s Who in Pittsburgh Music Circles – by Ralph Lewando: Ralph Lewando, a music critic for the “Pittsburgh Press,” wrote a weekly column “Who’s Who in Pittsburgh Music Circles” from 1941 to 1954.
+Each article contains a photograph of the musician featured with a short piece on his or her contribution to the musical life of the city.

 Sheet Music Collections

-Barbershop Quartet Sheet Music Collection: A supplemental collection of a capella music arranged for a quartet of male singers (TTBB) or female singers (SSAA).
+Barbershop Quartet Sheet Music Collection: A collection of a capella music arranged for a quartet of male singers (TTBB) or female singers (SSAA).
 All four vocal parts are arranged on a single piece of music.